 Back in 2009, we somehow scored tickets to a cocktail contest featuring a half dozen original cocktails made with Tito’s Vodka.
 They were trying to identify the Official Drink of Austin of 2009.
 For the sponsors of this event, this was a contest to find the best cocktail.
 For us it was just a simple drinking contest that we both won.
 The winner of the event was also our favorite.
 I wish I could remember the other drinks that were in the running, but as I said, we were in the middle of a drinking contest.

-Puree in a blender and strain through a fine mesh strainer into a pitcher.
+Take the watermelon chunks and puree in a blender.
+Then strain the mixture through a fine mesh strainer into a pitcher.
 You may need to force the watermelon through the blade using a wooden spoon, or add ¼ cup of water to get it started.